 Kyle Van Lusk

 Born in the mountains of North Carolina, sculptor Kyle Van Lusk has been inspired by the balance of beauty and strength in the Blue Ridge Mountains since childhood.
 Lusk continues to create sculpture that manifests this relationship and his affinity for process and materials.
 Raised in a small community near Brevard, NC, Lusk was encouraged by his parents from an early age to engage in the study of art.
-His first formal study was at Brevard College, then earned his BFA in 1995 from East Carolina University in Greenville, NC.
-Renowned for its excellent sculpture program, East Carolina University was also where Lusk chose to study as a graduate, earning his MFA in Sculpture in 1998.
+His first formal study was at Brevard College, then earned his Bachelor of Fine Arts degree in 1995 from East Carolina University in Greenville, NC.
+Renowned for its excellent sculpture program, East Carolina University was also where Lusk chose to study as a graduate, earning his Master of Fine Arts degree in Sculpture in 1998.
 Since completion of his graduate work, Lusk has created and displayed work in several juried public sculpture exhibitions.
 He also has works in many permanent collections and on loan to college campuses throughout North Carolina.
 Kyle has taught art at Appalachian State University and currently is Assistant Professor of Art at Brevard College in Brevard, NC.
 With his wife Heidi, children Declan, Julia, and Ian, Lusk currently resides and maintains his studio in Brevard.

 Joni grew up in the suburban sprawl outside of Atlanta, Georgia.
-She received her MFA in Sculpture from the Henry Radford Hope School of Fine Arts, Indiana University, Bloomington, Indiana, and her BFA in Art from the Lamar Dodd School of Art at The University of Georgia in Athens.
-She Her work has been featured in exhibitions across the country, including New York, Fort Lauderdale, San Francisco, the “Art Prize” in Grand Rapids, Michigan; internationally in Pabianice, Poland; Cajabamba, Peru, and recently in Sang Arts Village, Ghana, Africa.
+She received her Master of Fine Arts degree in Sculpture from the Henry Radford Hope School of Fine Arts, Indiana University, Bloomington, Indiana, and her Bachelor of Fine Arts degree in Art from the Lamar Dodd School of Art at The University of Georgia in Athens.
+Her work has been featured in exhibitions across the country, including New York, Fort Lauderdale, San Francisco, the “Art Prize” in Grand Rapids, Michigan; internationally in Pabianice, Poland; Cajabamba, Peru, and recently in Sang Arts Village, Ghana, Africa.
 She lives in Sarasota.
 Florida.